mairabay/FindWellandInacessibleSupermarkets/README.md

 ## Data ##

 The following are downloaded dynamically from the Niagara Open Data portal (http://niagaraopendata.ca) via HTTP GET request in the Talend job:
-- CSV file with all Transt stops for Welland
+- CSV file with all Transit stops for Welland
 - CSV file with all supermarkets in Niagara

 This way we are sure we're always working with the most recent version of the dataset.